 |Title:||Assistant Coach - Running Backs|

-Chris Batti is in his second season on the Harvard football staff as a running backs coaching assistant in 2013.
+Chris Batti is in his third season on the Harvard football staff as a running backs coaching assistant in 2014.

 In Batti’s first season in Cambridge, Harvard averaged 217.3 rushing yards per Ivy game, the best mark in the league by a 42-yard margin.
 The Crimson ranked 17th nationally in overall rushing at 214.3 yards per game.
-Treavor Scales ’13 earn first-team All-Ivy League selection while ranking 43rd nationally with 81.6 rushing yards per game.
+Treavor Scales ’13 earned first-team All-Ivy League honors while ranking 43rd nationally with 81.6 rushing yards per game.

 Batti handles Harvard’s recruiting efforts in Iowa, Kansas, Missouri, Nebraska, North Dakota and South Dakota.